 Bottom line: this is feel good advertising for Amazon Prime.

-It’s terrific clear plastic is being recycled.
+First, it’s terrific clear plastic is being recycled.
 We who use it should take the time to recycle it.
 After we drop it off though, it travels hundreds of miles to get to recycling facilities.
 Not optimal.

 Coming up: The invention of plastic and the great billiard ball competition.